DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 All the codes that aims to use C++ muss include the **rclcpp** (ROS Client Library for C++) to be compatible with ROS, now, let's explore the same cases studied with Python "traslated" to C++.

+Keep in mind that when using **ament_cmake**, you will have two folders by default the *include* directory where you must add you libraries and header files, and the *src* where you add the source code (for future executables).
+So, let's start our intro to using C++.

 # Troubleshooting: